Battle of Chipyong-ni: Prelude

-Following the Battle of the Twin Tunnels on 1 February 1951, the 23rd Regimental Combat Team under the command of Paul L. Freeman Jr. reached the important crossroads town of Chipyong-ni on 3 February and immediately set up a perimeter defense.
+Following the Battle of the Twin Tunnels on 1 February 1951, the 23rd Regimental Combat Team (RCT) under the command of Paul L. Freeman Jr. reached the important crossroads town of Chipyong-ni on 3 February and immediately set up a perimeter defense.
 Over the next few days, the 23rd RCT dug in and was reinforced by artillery, tank, and engineer elements.
-By 13 February, their strength consisted of three infantry battalions; the French Infantry Battalion and First Ranger Company, both attached to the regiment; the 37th Field Artillery Battalion; Battery B, 82nd Antiaircraft Artillery Automatic Weapons Battalion; Battery B, 503rd Field Artillery Battalion; Company B, 2nd Engineer Battalion (Combat); elements of the 2nd Signal Co. (attached); and a platoon from the 2nd Medical Battalion.
+By 13 February, their strength consisted of three infantry battalions; the French Battalion and 1st Ranger Company, both attached to the regiment; the 37th Field Artillery Battalion; Battery B, 82nd Antiaircraft Artillery Automatic Weapons Battalion; Battery B, 503rd Field Artillery Battalion; Company B, 2nd Engineer Battalion (Combat); elements of the 2nd Signal Co. (attached); and a platoon from the 2nd Medical Battalion.
 In all, Freeman had 4,500 men under his command, including 2,500 front-line infantrymen.

 On 11 February, the Chinese attacked X Corps at Hoengsong as part of their Fourth Phase Offensive, driving back two divisions and leaving the 23rd Regiment at Chipyong-ni behind enemy lines and exposed to a Chinese attack.

 The Chinese then sent the entirety of the 39th Army, and divisions of the 40th and 42nd armies to encircle and destroy Chipyong-ni.

-On the morning of the 13th, after a patrol revealed a significant Chinese presence on Route 24 to the north of the town, Lt.
-General Edward Almond, commander of X Corps, ordered the 23rd Regiment to withdraw to the Yoju area, 15 mi to the south, due to concerns that it would be encircled by Chinese forces.
+On the morning of 13 February, after a patrol detected a significant Chinese presence on Route 24 to the north of the town, Lieutenant General Edward Almond, commander of X Corps, ordered the 23rd Regiment to withdraw to the Yoju area, 15 mi to the south due to the danger of encirclement by Chinese forces.
 However, later on the same day, Ridgway reversed this decision after meeting with his superior, Douglas MacArthur.
 Ridgway insisted on attempting to hold Chipyong-ni, and directed Almond to attack north to relieve the regiment if it was cut off.

-Informed of this, Freeman began to bulk up his defenses, and requested resupply by air and airstrikes for 14 February.
+Informed of this, Freeman began to strengthen his defenses and requested resupply by air and airstrikes for 14 February.
 He deployed his 1st Battalion to the northern part of the perimeter, the 2nd to the south, and the 3rd on the east, with the French on the western side.
 The 1st Battalion's Company B and the Rangers were kept in reserve behind the 1st Battalion line.